For your customers

-Live chat is a medium that allows your business to engage with your website visitors.
-You can use a live chat software to initiate conversations with first-time website visitors, interact with returning customers, and support your existing users in real-time.
+Live chat is a medium that allows your business to engage with your website visitors in real-time, via messaging.
+The software that enables live chat is commonly referred to as live chat software or customer messaging software.
+You can use live chat software to initiate conversations with first-time website visitors, interact with returning customers, and support your existing users.
 It is a modern, continuous, and contextual way to drive more sales, close more deals, and retain customers for the long haul.

-Live chat offers personalized customer experience, better brand interaction, a competitive edge, and a way to feel your customers’ pulse.
-Implementing live chat solution for your business is beneficial for all customer journeys and across your marketing, sales, and customer support teams.
+Live chat offers personalized customer experience, better brand interactions, a competitive edge, and a way to feel your customers’ pulse.
+Implementing a live chat solution for your business can be used by your marketing, sales, and customer support teams and be beneficial across your customer’s journey.

 Live chat is incredibly valuable for online businesses to capture leads, reduce bounce rate, and bring down the number of shopping cart abandonment.
 Similarly, live chat software can help B2B businesses to launch campaigns based on user behavior, deploy interactive chatbots to engage with them, or offer proactive support.